Q: I am interested in having a consultation with Dr Drielsma, do I need a referral?

 Q: Is it safe to have cosmetic surgery performed overseas because I have heard that it is a cheaper option?

-A: These surgeries are usually organised by brokers in Asia.
+A: Brokers in Asia generally organise these surgeries.
 There is little control of the qualification of surgeon offered.
-Once you have committed to such surgery, you have no choice or control over who will do your procedure and will likely only meet the surgeon briefly on the day of your surgery.
+Once you have committed to such surgery, you have no choice or control over who will do your procedure.
+You will likely only meet the surgeon briefly on the day of your surgery.
 Appropriately trained and qualified surgeons similar to plastic surgeons in Australia would generally be based in countries of similar medical standards such as USA, Canada and England and definitely not be offering surgery any cheaper than in Australia.
-It is important to consider all the benefits and risks associated with having surgery performed overseas.
+It is important to consider all the benefits and risks of overseas surgeries.
 Should complications arise it may be very difficult and expensive to return overseas for follow-up consultations or secondary surgery.

 Q: Do you offer financing?